Berry phase in axion physics, SM global structure, and generalized symmetries

 where $\boldsymbol{p}$, $m_f$, and $\boldsymbol{\sigma}$ represent fermion momentum, mass, and Pauli matrices.
 Heuristically, we express the axion-photon system analogously and obtain the Hamiltonian:

-where $\boldsymbol{k}$ is the photon momentum, $\boldsymbol{S}$ is the spin operator for spin-1 systems; see supplementary material for details.
+where $\boldsymbol{k}$ is the photon momentum, $\boldsymbol{S}$ is the spin operator for spin-1 systems; see Appendix~\ref{appendix:deriving_photon_H} for details.
 Therefore, the effective Hamiltonians for the axion-fermion system in Eq.~\eqref{eq:fermion-hamilton} and the axion-photon system in Eq.~\eqref{eq:photon Hamiltonian} exhibit a unified form:

 where $\boldsymbol{V}(t) \equiv (V_x, V_y, V_z)$ is a time-dependent vector, and $\boldsymbol{j} \equiv (j_x, j_y, j_z)$ is the spin operator.
 The Berry phase generation can be categorized into two scenarios: changes in the magnitude or the direction of $\boldsymbol{V}(t)$ over time.